sarchlab/akita_docs/docs/akita/getting_deeper/event_driven_simulation.md

 The relationship between `ThisTick` and `NextTick` functions.

-:::`note[What is the drawback of defining time and frequency as floating point numbers.]
+:::note[What is the drawback of defining time and frequency as floating point numbers.]
 A: Since floating point calculation is not precise, some times it is difficult to determine if you are at or slightly before/after a clock cycle.
 This forces us to use a trick to calculate `NextTick`, using `cycle := math.Floor(math.Round(float64(now)*10*float64(f)) / 10)`.
 This adds computational burden and is still not fully safe.
 Without this trick, `NextTick` may return current time, making the whole simulation not moving forward.
 :::